Data modeling

 You can also define other parameters, including joins between models and pre-aggregations to optimize performance.

-• joins: Defines how to link datasets and handle join relationships.
+• joins: Defines how to link models and handle join relationships.

 • description: A short note or summary of what the model represents or how it should be used.
 Useful for keeping track of intentions or business context.